 In order to ensure that Council can continue to make the coach available, the following conditions of use will apply.

-- User, driver and usage details must be completed and returned to the Grey District Council, 105 Tainui Street, Greymouth (PO Box 382, Greymouth 7840), together with a $50 bond and evidence of the nominated driver's licence one week prior to the date of use.
+- User, driver and usage details must be completed and returned to the Grey District Council, 105 Tainui Street, Greymouth (PO Box 382, Greymouth 7840), together with a $50 bond and evidence of the nominated driver's licence.
 (Note: The nominated driver must not have been convicted of any Dangerous Driving or Drunk Driving offences within the last three years.)

 - Where the user is a club, society or association, the person acting on behalf of the user shall be responsible for ensuring that the Conditions of Use are fulfilled and shall sign this Agreement accordingly.